Crash Ends Police Pursuit of Stolen Car on I-79

 The gravity of the conspiracy charge is determined by the gravity of the other offenses, and since both the high-speed chase and the receiving stolen property are likely to be charged as felonies, the conspiracy charge will probably also be a felony.
 So, these boys are looking at some serious consequences.

 That’s not to say that we should write the young men off.
 A well-trained defense attorney can examine their cases and present them with defense options that can make a difference in their outcome.
-I hope they choose well.
+For example, did one of the boys in the car steal it?
+Or did they borrow it with permission from the person who did?
+Did they even know it was stolen?
+Is there video footage from the officer’s car of the chase?
+If not, were the boys really speeding?

 I also hope they learn a lesson from this misadventure.